Mansitos/Real-Time-rendering-Project-with-ThreeJS-1-voxel-world-generator/README.md

+In this repo you can find a real-time web project developed via the Three.js library.
+This project has been developed for the university "Interactive 3D graphics" course.
+The course is about basic principles of real-time-rendering.

+The developed tool is a voxel terrain generator.
+Given an input heatmap image a set of (customizable) parameters, a 3D voxel terrain is being generated.

+The README is in italian language, as required by the course assignement, sorry for that.
+---

 ### Questa repo è un backup del primo progetto per il corso di INTERACTIVE 3D GRAPHICS (università degli studi di Udine)
 - collaboratore: Daniele Passabì

+---

 # Voxel Terrain Generation